Update on End of Year Book Tag

 Have you already started making reading plans for 2025?

 No, not really.
 I am working my way through the Amelia Peabody books by Elizabeth Peters, so I imagine I will read some of those.
 If I finish that series, I might start another series of hers as a reread.
 I'll probably throw in some more Murderbot books.
-There will probalby be two JD Robb In Death books released - I'll read those.
+There will probably be two JD Robb In Death books released - I'll read those.
 And I'll pick up at least one new Andy Carpenter book (by David Rosenfelt).

 I'll probably set a goal of at least four books for spiritual development - that was one of my goals this year.
 That will probably include The Gospel of John by Amy Jill-Levine.